Clon1998/mobileraker_companion/README.md

 # The rotation applied to the image.
 Valid values : 0, 90, 180, 270
 # Default: 0
 # Optional
+ignore_filament_sensors:
+# Comma separated list of filament sensors to ignore, ignored filament sensors do not trigger
+# a notification if they are triggered.
+This is useful if you have a filament sensor that is used
+# in a MMU setup like ERCF.
+# IMPORTANT, do not include the sensor type.
+E.g. if your sensor is configured
+# like: [filament_switch_sensor printhead_sensor] add `printhead_sensor` to the list.
+# Default: empty
+# Optional

 ```
 > [!IMPORTANT]